Cong holds meeting with Delhi, Haryana leaders to ensure success of INDIA rally on March 31 | Politics

 Sources said the Mamata Banerjee-led Trinamool Congress (TMC) will also send its representatives to the March 31 rally.

-The INDIA opposition bloc will hold a ''maha rally'' at Delhi's Ramlila Maidan on March 31 to safeguard the country's interests and democracy, Aam Aadmi Party (AAP) leader Gopal Rai said on Sunday.
+The INDIA opposition bloc will hold the ''maha rally'' at Delhi's Ramlila Maidan on March 31 to safeguard the country's interests and democracy, Aam Aadmi Party (AAP) leader Gopal Rai said on Sunday.

-The announcement came after the Enforcement Directorate (ED) arrested Kejriwal from his official residence on March 21 in connection with an excise policy-linked money-laundering case.
+The announcement came after the ED arrested Kejriwal from his official residence on March 21 in connection with an excise policy-linked money-laundering case.

 Addressing a press conference, the AAP and Congress -- both constituents of the Indian National Developmental Inclusive Alliance (INDIA) -- had jointly announced the rally.